Global capability centres 2.0 – the new ESG trailblazers

 Gargi Ghorpade

-Executive Director - ESG Strategy and Transformation/Climate and Sustainability, PwC India
+Executive Director - ESG Strategy and Transformation/Sustainability and Climate Strategy, PwC India

 Email